cosmicrays/hermes/INSTALL.md

   -DENABLE_TESTING=On
 ```

-Finally, making the library and test executables:
+Finally, make the library and test executables:
 ```sh
 make -j
 make install